Syllabus (Semester 1, 2026)

 Lab activities

-- Scoping your package: what policy-relevant pedestrian analysis could your tool support?
+- Scope your package: what policy-relevant pedestrian analysis could your tool support?

-uv init, package scaffolding, module organisation- Pair work on design architecture
+uv init --lib, package scaffolding, module organisation- Build

-Week 10: Pedestrian equity, safety, and testing geospatial code (18 May)
+Week 10: Testing, documentation, and pedestrian equity (18 May)

 Lecture topics